 Despite your best efforts to make your email design universal, every inbox will render your campaign differently.
 Test to make sure your message displays correctly for your recipients.

 Imagine sending that same email untested.
 Your recipients receive that warped and awkward email.
 That doesn’t exactly inspire confidence in your competence or your company’s.
 Believe it or not, marketers unknowingly send emails that render improperly all the time.

 Testing matters especially when you are designing a new email template from scratch.
 You can test your templates by using a tool, such as Litmus, that will run your design through all the top inboxes and show you know how it will render.
 You can also set up testing accounts in all the popular email inbox tools yourself and send a preview email to yourself.

-Bad emails are not just one-time lost marketing opportunities.
-They erode confidence in you and your company.
-Imagine your recipient’s thoughts upon receiving an email with all the design value of a pasted-up ransom note: “Can’t these guys get anything right?”
+Bad emails are not just one-time lost marketing opportunities; they erode confidence your company.
+Imagine your recipient’s thoughts upon receiving an email with all the design value of a pasted-up ransom note: “Can’t these guys and gals get anything right?”

 Don’t be those guys and gals.
 Take the time to test.